bramochsendorf/n79/README.md

 # n79
-These files contain the analysis scripts that support the plots in the 2017 Nature Astronomy letter:
+This repository contain the data and analysis scripts used in the 2017 Nature Astronomy letter:

 "The star-forming complex LMC-N79 as a future rival to 30 Doradus"